Energy Transition International Inc.

 Containment Verification

-Demonstration that injected CO₂ remains within the permitted storage reservoir and does not migrate into unauthorized zones.
+Demonstration that injected CO₂ remains within the permitted storage reservoir and does not migrate into unintended zones.

 Direct Lithium Extraction (DLE)

-A process that uses brines to extract lithium for batteries.
+A process that uses brines to extract lithium.
 EM imaging identifies brine structure and conductivity.

 EM (Electromagnetics)

-A geophysical technique measuring subsurface resistivity to detect fluids and map reservoir behavior.
+A geophysical technique that uses electromagnetic waves to measure subsurface resistivity to detect fluids and map reservoir behavior.

 EMGS